pluralsight/guides/in-review/interesting-apis/getting-started-with-pubnub-blocks/article.md

 };
 ```

-Now let's extract the URL from the message and encode it with the help of the [Codec/query_string](https://www.pubnub.com/docs/blocks/codec-module#parse-query-string) along with a size parameter of value 150x150 (we don't need the image to be large, besides, all the process is going to be done in memory and we don't want to consume a lot of it):
+Now let's extract the URL from the message and encode it with the help of the [Codec/query_string](https://www.pubnub.com/docs/blocks/codec-module#parse-query-string) along with a size parameter of value 150x150.
+The image should not be large since the entire process is going to be done in memory.
+This is one way that you could code this up:

 ```javascript
 const base64ArrayBuffer = ...